chapel-lang/chapel/doc/rst/language/spec/modules.rst

 Using Modules
 ~~~~~~~~~~~~~

-The ``use`` statement provides one of two primary ways to access a module’s
+The ``use`` statement provides one of the two primary ways to access a module’s
 symbols from outside of the module, the other being the ``import`` statement.
-Use statements make both the module’s name and its public symbols available for
+Use statements make both the module’s name and its public symbols available
-reference within a given scope.
-For top-level modules, a use or import statement
+for reference within a given scope.
+For top-level modules, a ``use`` or
-is required before referring to the module’s name or the symbols it contains
+``import`` statement is required before referring to the module’s name or the
-within a given lexical scope.
+symbols it contains within a given lexical scope.

-Use statements can also restrict or rename the set of module symbols
+Use statements can also restrict or rename the set of module symbols that are
-that are available within the scope.
-For further information about use
+available within the scope.
+For further information about ``use`` statements,
-statements, see :ref:`The_Use_Statement`.
+see :ref:`The_Use_Statement`.

 .. _Importing_Modules:

 Importing Modules
 ~~~~~~~~~~~~~~~~~

-The ``import`` statement provides one of two primary ways to access a module's symbols from outside of the module, the other being the ``use`` statement.
+The ``import`` statement provides one of the two primary ways to access a module's symbols from outside of the module, the other being the ``use`` statement.
 Import statements make either the module's name or certain symbols within it available for reference within a given scope.
-For top-level modules, an import or use statement is required before referring to the module's name or the symbols it contains within a given lexical scope.
+For top-level modules, an ``import`` or ``use`` statement is required before referring to the module's name or the symbols it contains within a given lexical scope.

 Import statements can also rename the set of symbols that it makes available within the scope.
-For further information about import statements, see :ref:`The_Import_Statement`.
+For further information about ``import`` statements, see :ref:`The_Import_Statement`.

 .. _Explicit_Naming: